thomasmdickinson/lab-soc-about/policy/privacy.md

 However, as with all "fediverse" services, Mastodon/Hometown posts can be and often are made available to users on other servers.
 This is referred to as "federation."
-Once your post has been federated to another server, that server has a copy of your post and there is absolutely no guarantee that the users of that server will abide by the policies of this server, or even respect the private/public setting of your post.
+Once your post has been federated to another server, that server has a copy of your post and there is absolutely no guarantee that the software or users of that server will abide by the policies of this server, or even respect the private/public setting of your post.

 Additionally, regular backups are made of the server, which means that material you have deleted may be retained in a backup.